Emergency Vet Services!

 HVSE Emergency Vet Hospital

-HVSE’s emergency room will accept night and weekend emergency referrals or walk-in animal emergencies.
-Our emergency room will be open weeknights 6pm-7am, and 24 hours on Saturday and Sunday.
-Our ER is open full time after hours 6pm-7am, 365 days a year.
-We provide after-hours, weekend and holiday emergency vet services for hundreds of veterinary practices throughout the Tennessee Valley.
+HVSE’s emergency room will accept emergency referrals or walk-in animal emergencies.
+Our emergency room is open weekday after-hours and weekends.
+We provide full time emergency vet services for hundreds of veterinary practices throughout the Tennessee Valley.

 The goal of the Emergency Service of our veterinary specialty hospital is to provide the highest level of emergency medical and surgical care in conjunction with consistent and effective communication with the client and referring veterinarian.